 The WI DNR recommends that nonhazardous pharmaceuticals should be disposed of by appropriately authorized incineration.
 This is regardless of their classification as hazardous or solid waste.

 Is the waste generated at your facility a solid waste?
 Biohazard or infectious waste?
 Hazardous waste?
 Your facility must determine its waste classification before disposal.

 This would include anything that has aquatic toxicity, carcinogenic, mutagenic or teratogenic properties.
-When disposing, this material should be sent to a hazardous waste, medical waste or solid waste incinerator approved to take the waste.
+This material should be sent to a hazardous waste, medical waste, or solid waste incinerator approved to take the waste when disposing of.